GPUOpen-Tools/radeon_developer_panel/docs/source/known_issues.rst

 Missing Timing Data for DirectX 12 Applications
 -----------------------------------------------

-To collect complete profile datasets for DirectX 12 applications, two additional actions must be performed:

-1) The user account in Windows needs to be associated with the “Performance Log Users” group.

-2) The following REG_DWORD registry key must be set:
+To collect complete profile datasets for DirectX 12 applications, the user account in Windows needs to be associated with the “Performance Log Users” group and a driver specific registry key must be set.
-**HKEY_LOCAL_MACHINE\\Software\\AMD\\RadeonTools\\RgpEnableEtw=1**

 If these two privileges aren't configured properly, profiles collected under the user's account may not include all timing data for